 Using the overnight wet starter sponge called biga, make two splendid puffy breads that speak warmly to us of modern Italian baking – the renowned ciabatta and the larger loaf called pugliese.
 Also with a different type of starter will be spelt loaves.
 Our sweet bread for the day will...

-This intermediate level course features five items, involving bread types and baker’s techniques found from Germany to Scandinavia.
+Nordic & Germanic Baking This intermediate level course features five items, involving bread types and baker’s techniques found from Germany to Scandinavia.
 The rustic rye bread (typically Germanic, Alpine, and Scandinavian) has very little wheat in the mix.
 From South Tyrol comes a spiced bread that is savoury.
-For sweetness we have the cakey...
+For sweetness...

-Celebrate Easter with memorable Hot Cross Buns, the Russian Easter bread called Kulich, and a plaiting session that will set you up to make a typical Greek Easter plait, with the red egg at its centre.
-On this course you will make these gorgeous Easter breads along with Devonshire Splits...
+Sweet Doughs (Easter) Baking Celebrate Easter with memorable Hot Cross Buns, the Russian Easter bread called Kulich, and a plaiting session that will set you up to make a typical Greek Easter plait, with the red egg at its centre.
+On this course you will make these gorgeous Easter breads...

 Work with levains and poolish to capture the essence of French breads.
-During the two-day course learn how to manage the sourdough leaven (levain) and use both wheat and rye levains to make incomparable rustic breads which keep for days, some with nuts and raisins added.
-The flagship loaf will...
+French baking with Sourdough During the two-day course learn how to manage the sourdough leaven (levain) and use both wheat and rye levains to make incomparable rustic breads which keep for days, some with nuts and raisins added....